-Domiziana Francescon serves as the Foundation’s Program Officer and is a strong supporter of the company’s Corporate Responsibility program.
-Domiziana also works on a number Elsevier's externally focused partnerships, especially in sustainability and women in technology spaces.
-Additionally, she is the Co-Chair of the Communications team of Research4Life, a UN-publisher partnership to bridge access gaps for researchers and doctors in developing countries.
+Domiziana Francescon serves as the Elsevier Foundation’s Partnerships Director and is a strong supporter of the company’s Corporate Responsibility program.
+She also works as Program Director for Elsevier’s externally focused partnerships, especially in sustainability and Inclusion & Diversity spaces.
+Additionally, Domiziana is the Co-Chair of the Communications team of Research4Life, a UN-publisher partnership to bridge access gaps for researchers and doctors in developing countries.
 Domiziana obtained a master’s degree in Book and Digital Media Studies at Leiden University in the Netherlands, with a specialization in Publishing Studies.

-Maha Rhannam works as a coordinator for the Elsevier Foundation, supporting in that the Foundation's partnerships and activities, as well as promoting the its activities online.
-Maha obtained a master’s degree in International Development Studies from the University of Amsterdam.
+Maha Rhannam works as a coordinator for the Elsevier Foundation, supporting the Foundation's partnerships and activities, as well as promoting its activities online.
+Maha obtained a master's degree in international development studies from the University of Amsterdam.
 Prior to that, she served as a sustainability analyst for Vigeo-Eiris, a CSR rating agency.
 She also has extensive experience in research, having worked as a research assistant on various projects related to education and gender-based violence in sub-Saharan Africa.
 She grew up in Morocco and is based in Amsterdam.

-In her role as the Elsevier Foundation treasurer, Maria supports the funding of non-profit organisations around the world.
-Maria is a Finance Director based in Amsterdam, leading Indirect Cost Center of Excellence team.
-Before this she worked in other Elsevier finance teams, covering sales, revenues and costs, focusing on specific business units and looking at total Elsevier.
-Prior to joining Elsevier, Maria was a management consultant with PwC in London.
-She acquired her MBA degree at Oxford University and is a Chartered Management Accountant.
+In her role as Elsevier Foundation treasurer, Maria Markova supports the funding of non-profit organizations around the world.
+Maria is a Finance Director in Financial Planning, Analysis and Reporting team at Elsevier.
+She previously worked in different teams within Elsevier finance department and has seven years of management consulting experience with PwC.
+Maria acquired her Master of Business Administration (MBA) degree at Oxford University and is a Chartered Management Accountant.

 Kenneth R. Thompson II

-Kenneth R. Thompson II was appointed as RELX Group General Counsel on October 1, 2011.
-In his role, he has global responsibility for the intellectual property, privacy, governance, compliance and securities law functions for RELX Group.
-Prior to serving in this capacity, Mr. Thompson served as the Executive Vice President and Global Chief Legal Officer for LexisNexis, an operating division of RELX Group.
+Kenneth R. Thompson II was appointed as RELX Corporate General Counsel and Chief Compliance Officer on October 1, 2011.
+In his role, he has global responsibility for the intellectual property, privacy, governance, compliance, procurement, real estate, treasury and U.S. securities law functions for RELX.
+Prior to serving in this capacity, Mr. Thompson served as the Executive Vice President and Global Chief Legal Officer for LexisNexis, an operating division of RELX.